Behavioral script: Psychology

-There are also instances where damage to a person’s script affects to their ability to understand concepts.
+There are instances where damage to a person's script affects to their ability to understand concepts.
 For instance, Sirigu, Zalla, Pillon, Grafman, Agid, and Dubois (1995) conducted a study on brain-damaged patients and their ability to access scripts that relate to a certain situation.
-Within their study, they asked patients with brain-damage (particularly to their prefrontal cortex) to make as many scripts for different situations as they could and put them in their commonly known sequence.
+Within their study, they asked patients with brain-damage (particularly to the prefrontal cortex) to make as many scripts for different situations as they could and put them in their commonly known sequence.
 These researchers found that those with prefrontal brain damage could make just as many scripts for different situations as those without prefrontal brain damage.
-Although with finding this, these researchers also found that patients with prefrontal brain damage had a difficult time putting in order or sequencing the events that happen within a script.
-They concluded that the prefrontal brain-damaged patients had difficulty within finding the goal of each script, where each script has a specific thing that a person looks for to achieve.
-For example, within the script of going to a restaurant, the goal of the dinner would be to eat, where prefrontal brain-damaged patients are likely to see the goal of this script as paying for the meal or ordering for the food.
+However, the researchers also found that patients with prefrontal brain damage had a difficult time putting in order or sequencing the events that happen within a script.
+They concluded that the prefrontal brain-damaged patients had difficulty in finding the goal of each script, where each script has a specific thing that a person looks for to achieve.
+For example, within the script of going to a restaurant, the goal of the dinner would be to eat.
+Prefrontal brain-damaged patients, however, are likely to see the goal of the script as paying for the meal or ordering food.